 You stay on GP, but upgrade to GP 2018 R2 or a later version.
 Then you get a Cloud Sync to access AI, machine learning, etc. This option requires a medium amount of effort up-front, and lets your company begin accessing some cloud benefits without transitioning your whole system.
 Learn More.

 Option D. Stay Where You Are and Renew Your BREP

 You stay on your current version of GP, and renew your BREP.
-This option requires the least effort up-front, but gives no long-term savings or cloud benefits.
+This option requires the least effort up-front, but gives no long-term savings or Cloud Sync.
 How long this option remains viable for you depends on your current GP version and usage.
 Learn More.

 Quick Comparison Table of Paths and Benefits